Information Package / Course Catalogue

 Learning Outcomes

-1.To understand the importance of planting design in landscape architecture
+1.To explain the place of planting design in landscape architecture together with the spatial, aesthetic and environmental functions of plants.

 Recommended or Required Reading